 Establishing legal paternity can grant you certain rights as the father of your child.
 These include rights such as:

 It is important to understand that decisions about custody and other matters are based on what the court determines to be in the child’s best interests.
-To ensure that the court hears your side of the story, work with the fathers’ rights lawyers at the Carmiece Graves Law Firm.
+To ensure that the court hears your side of the story, work with an Upper Marlboro fathers’ rights attorney from t the Carmiece Graves Law Firm.

 Child Support in Maryland